Yokohama Tyres 19545×16 have proved to be a good seller to the younger tyre market and that’s where we missed out in the past.

 I must confess that I have embraced the chance of earning extra profit by fitting for these companies.
 But I have a feeling that we may be “bitten in the bum” by these companies.
 The latest rumor that I picked up.
 Was that the Tesco/Blackcirces combination were going to turn some Tesco sites into tyre fitting operations.
 Similar to Costco’s operations (as an update Michelin tyres have now bought Blackcircles).
 (So to update this then the Tesco-Black Circles deal never happened).

-If this is a fact then I fear that it will start a new round of competition from the big tyre companies.
 All jostling to keep up their tyre numbers.
 I meanwhile think that I have made a good move by once again after many years dealing with the big five manufacturers.
-With all the benefits that brings with it.
+With all the benefits that brings,.

-New tyres, Remould tyres or Part Worn tyres?
+New tyres, remoulded tyres or part-worn tyres?
 Which Tyre Choice

 To start off this article, Which Tyre Choice?
-I am going to say that in my opinion.
-So, you are better to use remoulded tyres (re-tread tyres have a new tread bonded to the old carcass remould tyres area full bead to bead re-mould ).
-Hence, than to buy un-regulated part worn tyres.
-If the part worns are sold under the 1994 laws that govern part worn tyres then that is fine.
+I am going to say that, in my opinion.
+So, you is better to use remoulded tyres (re-tread tyres have a new tread bonded to the old carcass remould tyres area full bead to bead re-mould ).
+As a result, instead of purchasing unregulated, part-worn tyres,.
+If the worn parts are sold under the 1994 laws that govern worn tyres, then that is fine.
 The 1994 legislation comes under the following law… The legislation

 The Motor Vehicle Tyres (Safety) Regulations 1994.
 Set out minimum safety standards for the supply of part-worn tyres.
 To comply, it is important that you and your staff are fully aware of these Regulations.